“The Proof is in the Dough”

 Step 5 – Pizza Dough Proofing

-Proofing or “Cold Fermentation” most commonly refers to the final rise a pizza dough undergoes, which takes place after the dough balls are shaped but before the pizza is shaped.
+Proofing or “Cold Fermentation” most commonly refers to the final rise a pizza dough undergoes, which occurs after the dough balls are shaped but before the pizza is shaped.

 During the proofing stage, the yeast produces gas, which imparts a level of aeration to the dough just before the baking stage.